ni5arga/hacknio/README.md

 # hacknio

-hacknio is a minimal hackernews client built using React and Next.js, this application provides a fast and responsive user experience.
+hacknio is a lightweight Hacker News client created with React and Next.js, designed to deliver a fast and responsive user experience.
+You can navigate between pages using the arrow keys for added convenience!

 ![](https://i.imgur.com/fUAP24l.png)
 ![](https://i.imgur.com/T5VEr4o.png)